mernst/uwisdom/Java.md

 * JDK 1.1 = 45 (0x2D hex)     [released 1996]

-To pretty-print or indent a Java program, do "java JavaPP filename.java".
-Or, use my shell script "javapp file1.java file2.java file3.java ...",
-which overwrites the original file.

 java.lang.Class.forName requires different versions of the string representation of a class as its argument depending on whether you want to get back an array or not.
 For instance, these are legal: